The Fortune Cookie: Plot

 When Sandy questions Willie about this in private, he tells her that it is just a scam to put pressure on the insurance company to settle, and that there will be enough money in the settlement for everyone.
-Harry begins to enjoy having Sandy back again, but he feels bad when he sees that Boom-Boom is so guilt-ridden that his performance on the field suffers and he is booed by the fans, then grounded by the team for getting drunk and involved in a bar fight.
+Harry begins to enjoy having Sandy back again, but he feels bad when he sees Boom-Boom is so guilt-ridden that his performance on the field suffers.
+After being booed by fans, Boom-Boom is then grounded by the team for getting drunk and involved in a bar fight.

 Harry wants Willie to represent Boom-Boom, but Willie says that he is too busy negotiating with O'Brien, Thompson and Kincaid.
-Harry learns that Sandy has returned to him strictly out of greed.
-Harry obtains a $200,000 settlement check.
+After Harry obtains a $200,000 settlement check, he learns that Sandy has returned to him strictly out of greed.
 However, Purkey has a plan to expose the scam.
-He shows up at the apartment, supposedly to collect his microphones.
-He begins to make racist remarks about Boom-Boom.
-Harry, incensed, jumps up from his wheelchair and decks Purkey, but Purkey's assistant Max is not sure if he recorded it on film because "it's a little dark".
-Harry asks Purkey if he would like a second take, turns on a light and advises the cameraman on how to set his exposure.
-He punches Purkey again, and follows up by swinging from curtain rods and bouncing on the bed.
-Sandy is crawling on the floor looking for her lost contact lens, and just before Harry leaves the apartment, he pushes her down to the ground with his foot.
+Showing up at the apartment, supposedly to collect his microphones, Purkey makes racist remarks about Boom-Boom.
+Incensed, Harry jumps up from his wheelchair and decks Purkey, but Purkey's assistant Max is not sure if he recorded it on film because "it's a little dark".
+Harry asks Purkey if he would like a second take, turns on a light, and advises the cameraman on how to set his exposure.
+Punching Purkey again, he follows up by swinging from curtain rods and bouncing on the bed.
+Just before Harry leaves the apartment, he sees Sandy crawling on the floor looking for her lost contact lens; he pushes her down to the ground with his foot.

-Willie claims that he had no idea that his client was deceiving him, and announces his intention to sue the insurance company lawyers for invasion of privacy, as well as report Purkey's racist remarks to various organizations.
+Claiming he had no idea his client was deceiving him, Willie tears up the settlement check, declaring no fraud exists if money does not change hands.
+He announces his intention to sue the insurance company lawyers for invasion of privacy, as well as report Purkey's racist remarks to various organizations.
 Harry drives to the stadium, where he finds Boom-Boom leaving the team to become a wrestler named "The Dark Angel".
-He manages to snap him out of that state, and the two run down the field passing a football back and forth.
+Harry manages to snap him out of that state, and the two run down the field passing a football back and forth.